sxs-collaboration/www_black-holes_org/.github/README.md

-It is important for the `group:` field to take on *exactly* one of the values in the list `faculty, academic_staff, postdocs, graduate_students, alumni`.
+It is important for the `group:` field to take on *exactly* one of the values in the list `faculty, academic_staff, postdocs, students, alumni`.
 If not, you won't appear in the list.

 It's also possible to have multiple affiliations.
 In this case, put your info associated to each affiliation under the `affiliations:`